rabbitmq/rabbitmq-server/BAZEL.md

 Additionally, create a `.bazelrc` file with at least:

 ```
-build --//bazel_erlang:erlang_version=ERLANG_VERSION
 build --//bazel_erlang:erlang_home=/path/to/erlang/installation
 build --//bazel_erlang:elixir_home=/path/to/elixir/installation
-build --//bazel_erlang:mix_archives=~/.mix/archives
 ```

-Your `mix_archives` is likely different than above if you have used kiex for elixir.

 Additionally, on **macOS**, you will likely need to add